Coincidence detection techniques for direct measurement of many-body correlations in strongly correlated electron systems: Coincidence Detection Techniques

 \begin{techdefinition} {\it Coincidence detection of two photoelectric processes, in which two incident photons emit two photoelectrons from the target material, captures two-body correlations of the correlated electrons in the particle-particle channel.} --- \text{cARPES} \end{techdefinition}

-In cARPES coincidence detection (schematically illustrated in Fig. 1 (a) of Reference~\citep{CaoSuArXiv2024NJP}), two incident photons induce two photoelectric processes.
-Two single-photoelectron detectors separately detect the emitted photoelectrons.
+In cARPES coincidence detection, as schematically illustrated in Fig.~\ref{fig1} (b), two incident photons induce two photoelectric processes.
 A coincidence detector records the simultaneous occurrence events of two photoelectric processes.
 The corresponding coincidence detection probability carries information on two-body correlations of the target electron system.

 Suppose the two photoelectric processes are governed by two electron-photon interaction terms

 where $a_{\mathbf{q} \lambda}$ annihilates an incident photon with momentum $\mathbf{q}$ and polarization $\lambda$, $c_{\mathbf{k} \sigma}$ annihilates a target electron with momentum $\mathbf{k}$ and spin $\sigma$, and $d^{\dag}_{\mathbf{k} \sigma}$ creates a photoelectron.
 The coupling constants $g_1 \equiv g(\mathbf{k}_1;\mathbf{q}_1\lambda_1)$ and $g_2 \equiv g(\mathbf{k}_2;\mathbf{q}_2\lambda_2)$ characterize the interaction strengths.